-J. WIETILOT LIST Anne Aschengrau, DSc Investigating the impact of air and water pollution on health.
+9. Mentor List Anne Aschengrau, DSc Investigating the impact of air and water pollution on health.
 Outcomes include adverse pregnancy, birth, mental health and other neurological outcomes.
 Sarah Bagley, MD, MS Areas of interest include: engagement of adolescents and young adults in care for opioid use disorder integration of family into addiction care for adolescents and young adults prevention of HIV in adolescents and young adults with substance use disorders development of tailored addiction treatment for those affected by intimate partner violence or commercial sex work Megan Bair-Merritt, MD, 1.
 Multicomponent, mixed methods evaluation of complete behavioral health MSCE integration into primary care pediatrics 2.
-Secondary data analysis focused on predictors and correlates of teen dating violence Tracy Battaglia, MD, 1.
-Project SUPPORT Socio-legal services for Underserved Populations thru Patient MPH navigation to Optimize Resources during Treatment among newly diagnosed Breast & Lung cancer patients.
+Secondary data analysis focused on predictors and correlates of teen dating Tracy Battaglia, MD, MPH violence1.
+Project SUPPORT Socio-legal services for Underserved Populations thru Patient navigation to Optimize Resources during Treatment among newly diagnosed Breast & Lung cancer patients.
 To measure the impact of Medical Legal Partnership (MLP) enhanced patient navigation on: patient-reported outcomes: distress, needs and satisfaction and cancer treatment: timeliness & quality of care.
-Project ideas: 1.
-I-HELP validation using the Level of Legal Needs form as "gold standard" Factor analysis of modified CaNDI (without the suicidality question) 3.
-Stakeholder engagement papers 3a.
+Project ideas: I-HELP validation using the Level of Legal Needs form as "gold standard"Factor analysis of modified CaNDI (without the suicidality question)Stakeholder engagement papers 3a.
 Designing a community based research project 3b.
-Governance piece 2.
-Boston Breast Cancer Equity Coalition: In the City of Boston, inequities in breast cancer mortality persist among Black, non-Hispanic women.
+Governance piece Boston Breast Cancer Equity Coalition: In the City of Boston, inequities in breast cancer mortality persist among Black, non-Hispanic women.
 To date, the group has collected and analyzed available city and state data to help inform the understanding of the root causes of the inequity, researched other related initiatives like those in Chicago and Memphis, and held a panel on patient navigation that included navigators, patients and researchers.
 The coalition members have determined that the immediate next steps are additional data collection and analyses (a "deep dive" of the data) to more fully understand causes of these inequities.
 This information will be used to develop and implement strategies and interventions to achieve equity in breast cancer outcomes for Black, non-Hispanic women in Boston.
-Project ideas: 1.
-Secondary analysis of Massachusetts Cancer registry of Black and White, non- Hispanic women in Boston 2010-2014.
-2. Assist with primary data collection and analysis of patient navigation services provided breast cancer patients in the city of Boston.
-Dan R. Berlowitz, MD, Assessing and improving the quality of health care in both ambulatory and long- MPH term care settings.
-2. The management of chronic medical conditions such as diabetes and hypertension.
-1 2.
-The management of emotive medical conditions such as diabetes and hypertension.
+Project ideas: Secondary analysis of Massachusetts Cancer registry of Black and White, non-Hispanic women in Boston 2010-2014.
+Assist with primary data collection and analysis of patient navigation services provided breast cancer patients in the city of Boston.
+Dan R. Berlowitz, MD, MPH Assessing and improving the quality of health care in both ambulatory and long- term care settings.
+The management of chronic medical conditions such as diabetes and hypertension.